 Each year, the exact beginning date of the Advent changes since it starts on the 4th Sunday before the 25th.
 Well, in theory.
 In practice, most French Christmas Advent calendars start on December 1st (and end on the 25th).

-If you want to follow the Catholic tradition, le sapin de Noël (the Xmas tree) tree shouldn’t be set up before Christmas Eve, so on December 24th.
+If you want to follow the Catholic tradition, Un sapin de Noël (a Xmas tree) shouldn’t be set up before Christmas Eve, so on December 24th.
 It should be taken down twelve nights after, for the Epiphanie (the visit of the Kings).

 In reality, there is no fixed date.
 I like having a Christmas tree around the house, and mine is a fake tree (although fresh trees are still very popular in France) so I often set mine up on Thanksgiving!
 (Thanksgiving is not a French tradition by the way)

-Like in many countries, the French exchange presents for Christmas.
+Like in many countries, the French exchange presents for Christmas – Faire des cadeaux.

 Traditionally, we don’t hang stockings on the fireplace around Christmas time in France.